Ranuka-Jayesh/ogopay/SUPABASE_SETUP.md

 2. Copy and paste the entire content from `DB/db.sql`
 3. Click "Run" to execute the SQL

+**Note**: If you have an existing database, you may need to run the migration script `DB/migration_add_tracking_code.sql` to add the tracking code column.

 ## Step 5: Create Storage Bucket

 1. In Supabase dashboard, go to **Storage**